-Washington State's PFML version of the Family and Medical Leave Act requires employers to provide paid time off.
+Washington State's PFML version of the Family and Medical Leave Act requires employers to provide up to 18 weeks of paid time off.

-If you work in Washington State and you need time off work for pregnancy, childbirth, or parenting, you could be eligible for up to 18 weeks per year of paid maternity or paternity (parental) leave under Washington's Paid Family Medical Leave Act (PFML).
+If you work in Washington State and you need time off work for pregnancy, childbirth, or parenting, you could be eligible for up to 18 weeks per year of paid maternity or paternity (parental) leave under Washington's Paid Family and Medical Leave (PFML) Act.
+Washington's PFML Act, while similar in structure to the federal Family and Medical Leave Act, provides for paid leave, while the federal law only guarantees unpaid leave.

 Additionally, Washington's law doesn't restrict the size of the employers that must provide leave under the law and has a broader definition of "family" that includes siblings and grandparents.